openhwgroup/programs/Project-Descriptions-and-Plans/CORE-V-MCU-UVM/mcu_uvm_project_launch.md

 > * Be extended to verify future versions of the MCU including devices with new/different peripherals and topology.
 > * Support a self-checking environment using extensible prediction and scoreboarding components.
 > * Replace the core with UVM bus agent(s) (e.g. OBI) to drive stimulus and collect responses sufficient to achieve above.
-* Ability to simulate with all commercial simulators.
+* Ability to simulate with Metrics DSim
 * Ability to drive and receive data from both the core and IO pins for all MCU peripherals:
 > * SPI
 > * QSPI